fuganater/Klipper/Resources/How to connect Raspberry Pi via Serial.md

 Here are the steps from his video on how to connect your Raspberry Pi via Serial to your MCU.

-1. Swapping ports used by GPIO and Bluetooth
+1. Swapping ports used by GPIO and Bluetooth:
 - sudo nano /boot/config.txt
 - Move the cursor to the very end and add:
 - dtoverlay=pi3-miniuart-bt

-2. Disabling the serial console
+2. Disabling the serial console:
 - sudo nano /boot/cmdline.txt
 - Look for following string (text) and delete it
 - console=serial0,115200

-3. Raspi-config stuff
+3. Raspi-config stuff:
 - sudo raspi-config
 - Go to 'Interfacing Options'
 - Then P6 - Serial